-The Clinical Roundtable is responsible for developing the first ever guidelines for physicians to use in the screening, evaluation, and management of Alzheimer's Disease and Related Dementias.
+The Clinical Roundtable is responsible for developing the first ever guidelines for physicians to use in the screening, evaluation, and management of Alzheimer's disease and related dementias.
 Providers can utilize the tools discussed in the guidelines to deal more effectively with the rising number of clients in their practice experiencing memory loss and dementia.
-The guidelines are available online and may be downloaded for free.
+The guidelines and other tools are available online and may be downloaded for free.

 For more information about the Clinical Roundtable, please visit Champions for Health - Alzheimer's.